Bauhinia × blakeana

 Bauhinia × blakeana (bow-HIN-ee-ə [cross] blayk-ee-AH-nə), commonly called the Hong Kong orchid tree, is a hybrid leguminous tree of the genus Bauhinia.
 It has large thick leaves and striking purplish red flowers.
 The fragrant, orchid-like flowers are usually 10 to 15 cm across, and bloom from early November to the end of March.
 Although now cultivated in many areas, it originated in Hong Kong in 1880 and apparently all of the cultivated trees derive from one cultivated at the Hong Kong Botanical Gardens and widely planted in Hong Kong starting in 1914.
 It is referred to as bauhinia in non-scientific literature though this is the name of the genus.
 It is sometimes called the Hong Kong orchid (香港蘭).
 In Hong Kong, it is most commonly referred to by its Chinese name of 洋紫荊 (yèuhng jígīng).

 The Bauhinia double-lobed leaf is similar in shape to a heart or a butterfly, or a camel's footprint - hence the common name camel's foot.
 A typical leaf is 7 to 10 cm long and 10 to 13 cm wide, with a deep cleft dividing the apex.
 In Hong Kong the leaf is known as the "clever leaf" (聰明葉), and is regarded as a symbol of wisdom.
 Some people use the leaves to make bookmarks in the hope that they will bring them good luck in their studies.

 It is sterile, which means it does not generally produce seeds or fruits, and is a hybrid between Bauhinia variegata and Bauhinia purpurea.
 The 2008 research was able to identify the female parent as Bauhinia purpurea, but it could not differentiate the male parent from Bauhinia variegata var. variegata or Bauhinia variegata var. candida.
 This is not unexpected, as Bauhinia variegata var. candida is a white-flowered form of Bauhinia variegata var. variegata, and not a separate species or sub-species.
 The 2005 research suggested Bauhinia × blakeana is genetically closer to Bauhinia variegata, while the 2008 research indicated it is closer to Bauhinia purpurea instead.
+In 2025 the Bauhinia Genome Project definitively determined through a complete telomere-to-telomere reference assembly that Bauhinia purpurea is the maternal parent, and Bauhinia variegata the parental strain.
+Also supporting the hypothesis that Bauhinia × blakeana more likely originated from a rare single, recent hybridization event rather than recurrent gene flow.